 Image 3 – Clinical Photograph of Massive Lipoma of Thigh

 Lipoma is a soft tissue tumor.

-This is an image of thigh of a seven years old child who presented with a large swelling of the thigh that had been progressively increasing after its appearance about 3 years back.
-Tumor was quite large in size measuring 20 cms in length and involved whole circumference of the thigh and posteriorly extended into popliteal fossa as well.
+This is an image of the thigh of a seven years old child who presented with a large swelling of the thigh that had been progressively increasing after its appearance about 3 years back.
+The tumor was quite large in size measuring 20 cms in length and involved the whole circumference of the thigh and posteriorly extended into popliteal fossa as well.

-Peroperatively, tumor was enclosed in a capsule and we were able to romove the tumour in toto. the tumor surrounded neurovascular structures as well but tissue planes separating them could be found.
+Peroperatively, the tumor was enclosed in a capsule and we were able to remove the tumor in toto. the tumor surrounded neurovascular structures as well but tissue planes separating them could be found.

-The child is put on rehbiliatation for gaining muscle strength.
+The child is put on rehabilitation for gaining muscle strength.
 The histopathology reported the mass to be lipoma.